MENTAL HEALTH CLUB

 DESCRIPTION OF THE MHAC CLUB

 The Mental Health Club is designed to foster mental health literacy among students, reduce stigma, and build peer-led support networks.
-Each school club consist of 15% of the student population, trained as peer educators to promote mental health awareness within their schools.
+Each club consist of 15% of the student population, trained as peer educators to promote mental health awareness within their schools.
 These students act as advocates, helping to raise awareness of mental health challenges and encourage their peers to seek help early.

 CLUB ACTIVITIES